oat-sa/simple-roster/README.md

 #### Test metrics

-The expected level of combines test coverage (unit, integration and functional) is `100%`, without exception.
+The expected level of combined test coverage (unit, integration and functional) is `100%`, without exception.

 Please make sure you have full test coverage before you push your changes: